Murci20965/Murci20965/README.md

 <p>👋Hi, I’m Nhlanhla Mokoena, but you can call me Murci – I am a certified Data Scientist with a Focus on Generative AI, AI Engineering & Automation

 Driven by a fascination for artificial intelligence and its transformative potential.
 While certified in data science, my primary interest lies in the exciting realm of generative AI and machine learning.
-I am also a self-taught developer with a passion for AI engineering, particularly in the areas of automation and the development of intelligent AI agents.
+I am also a self-taught developer with a passion for AI engineering, particularly in the areas of automation and the development of intelligent AI systems.

 My technical skills include proficiency in Python for data analysis and machine learning, experience with data visualization using tools like Power BI, and a growing understanding of front-end development (HTML, CSS, JavaScript).
 I am actively learning about and experimenting with neural networks and the application of large language models.